QuTech-Delft/OpenSquirrel/README.md

 It has a user-friendly interface and is straightforwardly extensible with custom-made readers, compiler passes, and exporters.
 As a quantum circuit compiler, it is fully aware of the semantics of each gate and arbitrary quantum gates can be constructed manually.
-It understands the quantum programming language cQASM 3 and will support additional quantum programming languages in the future.
+It understands the quantum programming language cQASM3 and will support additional quantum programming languages in the future.
 It is developed in modern Python and follows best practices.